lammps/lammps/doc/src/Build_development.rst

 version of the `GoogleTest <https://github.com/google/googletest/>`_ C++ test framework that is used to implement the tests.
-Those unit tests may be combined with memory access and leak checking with valgrind (see below for how to enabled it).
+Those unit tests may be combined with memory access and leak checking with valgrind (see below for how to enable it).
 In that case, running so-called death tests will create a lot of false positives and thus they can be disabled by configuring compilation with the additional setting ``-D SKIP_DEATH_TESTS=on``.